arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 The USB-C® connector provides multiple connectivity options over a single physical interface:

 - Provide board power supply in both DFP and DRP mode
-- Source power to external peripherals when board is powered through VIN
+- Source power to external peripherals when the board is powered through VIN
 - Expose High Speed (480 Mbps) or Full Speed (12 Mbps) USB Host/Device interface
 - Expose Displayport output interface
-The Displayport interface is usable in conjunction with USB and can be either used with a simple cable adapter when board is powered via VIN or with dongles able to provide power to the board while simultaneously outputting Displayport and USB.
-Such dongles usually provide an ethernet over USB port, a 2 port USB hub and a USB-C® port that can be used to provide power to the system.
+The Displayport interface is usable in conjunction with USB and can be either used with a simple cable adapter when the board is powered via VIN or with dongles able to provide power to the board while simultaneously outputting Displayport and USB.
+Such dongles usually provide an ethernet over USB port, a 2-port USB hub and a USB-C® port that can be used to provide power to the system.

-## Real Time Clock
+## Real-Time Clock

-The Real Time clock allows keeping time of day with a very low power consumption.
+The Real-Time clock allows for keeping the time of day with very low power consumption.

 ## Power Tree